BhavyeMathur/goopylib-v1/README.md

 * Closed issue regarding adding new colour formats after adding Hex & CMYK support in v6.10
 * Fixed the GraphWin's setBackground() function to work with colours referencing a style
+* Fixed bug with the GraphWin not referencing the global style properly

 * Warning added to warn the user if they are both calling the updateWin() function manually and the autoflush of the GraphWin is set to True
 * While resizing a rectangle, you can set the min. width & height beyond which, the rectangle cannot be resized